dartwork-repo/dartwork-mpl/docs/gallery/03_bar_charts/plot_diverging_bar.rst

 Diverging Bar Charts
 ====================

-Diverging bar charts for showing positive and negative values.
+Show positive and negative swings around a midpoint with color cues for direction.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-101